-I am an undergraduate student at Brown University, majoring in history.
+I graduated from Brown University, majoring in history.
 I first discovered my interest in tutoring when I was a teenager.
 I was interested in volunteering in my community and took part of a program to tutor kids within elementary schools.
-I’m comfortable with a wide range of subjects but I’m most passionate about History, English and Literature.
-These are topics I love discussing in general and I’m always happy to have a chance to help someone else find enjoyment in the subject.
+I'm comfortable with a wide range of subjects but I'm most passionate about History, English and Literature.
+These are topics I love discussing in general and I'm always happy to have a chance to help someone else find enjoyment in the subject.
 Trying to encourage of love of learning is an important part of my teaching philosophy and I try to do so by finding out what my students are interested in.

 Outside tutoring; I enjoy reading and taking walks around the city.
 I also enjoy playing squash and practicing various languages.